Best Eco-lodges in the Osa Peninsula

 La Paloma Lodge

 There's a 30-foot swimming pool (also with sea views) where you can relax with a book and possibly catch a glimpse of a scarlet macaw.
-Maybe a group of capuchin monkeys will swing by looking for something to steal.
-There's a dining room where you'll enjoy four-course dinners each night, served family style so as to facilitate the meeting of other guests.
-Also noteworthy is that it's family run and supports the community as well as the Corcovado Foundation, a non-profit committed to protecting the national park eco-system.
+Maybe a group of capuchin monkeys will swing by, looking for something to steal.
+There's a dining room where you'll enjoy four-course dinners each night, served family style to facilitate other guests' meetings.
+Also noteworthy is that it's family-run and supports the community and the Corcovado Foundation, a non-profit committed to protecting the national park ecosystem.

 Lapa Rios Lodge